Institute for Studies in Industrial Development: Library

 It also stocks reports, policy statements, committee reports, plan documents, statistical sources, government acts, rules and guidelines and a collection of prospectuses of more than 6,000 companies.
 ISID Library maintains a digital database of CDs, films and online repository as well.
 It also subscribes to several journals and magazines.

 The users of the library have access to JSTOR database, Elsevier Science Direct—Economics, Business and Finance, EconLit Full Text, Wiley-Blackwell Social Science and Humanities, CMIE Prowess, EPWRF On-line Data Series - 13 modules, SANSCO online annual reports and IMF e-library Statistics.
 It also provides user services such as reference queries, referrals, reprographics and inter-library loan.

-Research Reference CD (RRCD)

 ISID offers online referencing assistance and in addition to that, has released a reference database on the subject in CD format, under the name, ISID Research Reference CD which contains index to articles, discussion notes, editorials, Union Budget Speeches, Sections of Economic Survey, key statistics on the Indian economy, Global Development Indicators, reports and website addresses of institutions and scientists.